0xmahdirostami/audits/README.md

 - Sherlock:  mahdirostami<be>

 ## H&M Finding

+- CodeHawks Escrow Contract[:link:](https://www.codehawks.com/contests/cljyfxlc40003jq082s0wemya)(Codehawks)
+> - As some tokens balances can be changed over time, arbiter fee must be a percent of the price instead of the fixed value[:link:](https://github.com/Cyfrin/2023-07-escrow/issues/145)

 - Stakewise v3(Hats.finance)
 > - New Users gain some rewards of old users[:link:](https://github.com/hats-finance/StakeWise-0xd91cd6ed6c9a112fdc112b1a3c66e47697f522cd/issues/98)(but wontfix)